Matlab Samples

 These sample scripts demonstrate demonstrate various ways to use the Matlab interface for the Runtime API.
 The examples are built using both the C# and Java runtime API interfaces to show how each can be used, and are divided into a C# and a Java directory based on the interface that's used.
 The steps required to run the sample Matlab scripts are different based on which API interface is used.
 There are no extra steps required to execute the C# driven samples, whereas the Java driven samples require additional configuration as described below for Windows.

-1.Create a new .txt file called "javaclasspath.txt" and enter in the paths to the .jar files required for the API including the .jar name.
+1.Create a new .txt file called "javaclasspath.txt" and enter in the paths to the two .jar files required for the API including the .jar name.
+As an example, the default paths of these files in FreeFlyer 7.8.1.50021 on Windows are:

 2.Save the text file in the following location: C:\Users\[USERNAME]\AppData\Roaming\MathWorks\MATLAB\[MATLAB VERSION]